datafold-dev/datafold/README.rst

 What is **datafold**?
 ===================

-**datafold** is a Python package consisting of data-driven algorithms with manifold assumption.
-This means that **datafold** aims to process high -dimensional data that lie on an (unknown) geometry (manifold) with intrinsic lower-dimension.
+**datafold** is a Python package providing **data**-driven models with an explicit mani**fold** parametrization.
+This means that **datafold** aims to process potentially high-dimensional data that lies on an (unknown) geometry (manifold).
+The data can be unordered point clouds or ordered time series from a dynamical system.
+For the point clouds the aim is to parametrize an (instrinsic) lower dimensional manifold for dimension reduction.
+For Time series data, collected from a dynamical system with a phase space being a manifold, can be used to build a model that leans the dynamics.

 One major objective of **datafold** is to build build non-parametric models of available time series data.

 The software documentation is available at https://datafold-dev.gitlab.io/datafold , and also includes tutorials that can be downloaded as Jupyter notebooks